Dwarkesh PodcastDylan Patel — The single biggest bottleneck to scaling AI compute

 IDEAS WORTH REMEMBERING

-Early compute commitments create durable margin advantages.
+Early long-term compute contracts create enduring margin advantages.

-By ~2028–2030, EUV tools (ASML) become the ‘lowest rung’ constraint.
+By ~2028–2030, ASML EUV tools become the hard scaling governor.

 WORDS WORTH SAVING

-5 quotesAn H100 is worth more today than it was three years ago.
+5 quotesan H100 is worth more today than it was three years ago.

 — Dylan Patel